The PBW basis of $U_{q,\bar{q}}(\ddot{\mathfrak{gl}}_n)$: Quantum Algebras

-are sub-bialgebras.
-There is a bialgebra pairing between $\sug$ and $\sul$, with respect to which the algebra \eqref{eqn:special} is their Drinfeld double (see Subsection 2.10 of \cite{Tor} for the precise statement, as in entails identifying the Cartan elements $\psi_s$ in the positive half \eqref{eqn:positive} with the same-named elements in the negative half \eqref{eqn:negative}). \\
+(all other pairings between the generators are trivial).
+It is well-known that \eqref{eqn:special} is a Drinfeld double with respect to the pairing \eqref{eqn:village} (see Subsection 2.10 of \cite{Tor} for the precise statement, as in entails identifying the Cartan elements $\psi_s$ in the positive half \eqref{eqn:positive} with the same-named elements in the negative half \eqref{eqn:negative}).
+Let: